 There are three general title options homebuyers should be aware of, especially if they are buying a home unmarried.

 Sole Ownership: Only one name is listed on the deed, and as we mentioned above, this persona has all the rights and responsibilities of homeownership.

 Joint Tenancy: Each person will own 50% of the property.
-If one tenant were to die, their share of the home will automatically transfer to the other tenant.
-The right of survivorship also prevents estates or relatives for the home in the event of your partners’ passing.
+If one tenant were to die, their share of the home would automatically transfer to the other tenant.
+The right of survivorship also prevents estates or relatives from taking the house in the event of your partners’ passing.